Le miracle

-"Le miracle" (meaning "the miracle") is a song recorded by Canadian singer Celine Dion, released as the second single from her 2012 French-language album, Sans attendre.
-It was written by Marie Bastide and Gioacchino Maurici, and produced by Jacques Veneruso and Patrick Hampartzoumian.
-"Le miracle" is a pop song about miracles in everyday life.
-It received generally favorable reviews from music critics, who noted that it is one of the standout tracks on the album.
-The Thierry Vergnes-directed video features Dion amidst autumn scenery and people jumping in the air to express their happiness.
+"Le miracle" (lit.
+'The miracle') is a song recorded by Canadian singer Celine Dion and released as the second single from her 2012 French‑language album Sans attendre.
+Written by Marie Bastide and Gioacchino Maurici and produced by Jacques Veneruso and Patrick Hampartzoumian, the track is a pop song about recognising small wonders in everyday life.
+Critics responded positively, noting that it stands out within the album.
+The music video, directed by Thierry Vergnes, presents Dion in an autumn setting and includes scenes of people jumping into the air to evoke joy.

 Background and release

-The lyrics and thirty-second previews of all songs from Sans attendre were posted on Dion's official website on 18 October 2012.
-On 28 October 2012, a week before the album's release, celinedion.com announced that "Le miracle" was chosen as the second single.
-It became available as a digital download from the album on the day that Sans attendre was released.
-The cover art for the promotional single was created by the illustrator Aurore Hutton, niece of former French President Valéry Giscard d'Estaing.
+On 18 October 2012, Dion's official website posted the lyrics and 30‑second previews of all songs from Sans attendre.
+On 28 October 2012, a week before the album's release, celinedion.com announced that "Le miracle" had been chosen as the second single.
+The song became available as a digital download on the day Sans attendre was issued.
+The promotional single cover was created by illustrator Aurore Hutton, niece of former French President Valéry Giscard d'Estaing.

 Composition

-The song was written by Marie Bastide and Gioacchino Maurici, while the production was handled by Jacques Veneruso and Patrick Hampartzoumian, who also produced Dion's previous single, "Parler à mon père".
-"Le miracle" is a pop song, which begins with a simple piano and Dion's voice which later mingles with children's choir.
-The track also uses ukulele played by Veneruso.
-Lyrically, the song is about seeing miracles in everyday life and believing in them.
-It speaks about love and hope.
+The song was written by Marie Bastide and Gioacchino Maurici and produced by Jacques Veneruso and Patrick Hampartzoumian, who had also worked on Dion's earlier single "Parler à mon père".
+"Le miracle" opens with a simple piano line and Dion's vocal, later joined by a children's choir.
+The arrangement also includes ukulele, played by Veneruso.
+Lyrically, the song reflects on the idea of finding small miracles in daily life and believing in them.
+It also conveys themes of love and hope.

 Critical reception

-The song received generally positive reviews from music critics. Łukasz Mantiuk of All About Music wrote that "Le miracle" is one of the best tracks on the album.
-He called it a joyful song with a wonderful children's choir.
-Bernard Perusse from The Gazette commented that the performance and arrangement of "Le miracle" is "refreshingly subdued" and controlled.
-The song has an "instantly-accessible melody for Dion to navigate," which makes a "perfect vehicle for her to sail gracefully".
-Kieron Tyler of The Arts Desk called it restrained and noted that even the "massed kiddie chorus is kept in check" and "doesn't stray into the glutinous".
-Alain de Repentigny from La Presse wrote that it is a catchy pop song that we can hum from the very first listen, but whose charm wears out quickly.
-According to Pure Charts, "Le miracle" is "one big ray of sunshine" on Sans attendre but is not very original.
-Marty Tobin of Quai Baco got the impression that he heard the melody of "Le miracle" dozens of times since Joe Dassin, but the presence of the choir and "Celine's touch" make it work well again.
-Lea Hermann from Focus also liked the song praising the "fresh spring-like" background vocals.
+"Le miracle" received generally positive reviews from music critics. Łukasz Mantiuk of All About Music considered it one of the strongest tracks on the album, describing it as a joyful song supported by an effectively used children's choir.
+Bernard Perusse of The Gazette wrote that both the performance and arrangement are "refreshingly subdued" and controlled, adding that its "instantly‑accessible melody for Dion to navigate" provides a "perfect vehicle for her to sail gracefully".
+Kieron Tyler of The Arts Desk described the track as restrained, noting that even the "massed kiddie chorus is kept in check" and "doesn't stray into the glutinous".

+Alain de Repentigny of La Presse called it a catchy pop song that can be hummed from the first listen, though he felt its charm fades quickly.
+Pure Charts described "Le miracle" as "one big ray of sunshine" on Sans attendre, while noting that it is not particularly original.
+Marty Tobin of Quai Baco remarked that the melody recalls songs heard many times since Joe Dassin, but wrote that the choir and "Celine's touch" make it effective once again.
+Lea Hermann of Focus also praised the track, praising its "fresh spring‑like" background vocals.